dfelinto/blender-manual/manual/editors/spreadsheet.rst

 Spreadsheet
 ***********

-The Spreadsheet editor is used to debug geometry attributes.
+The Spreadsheet editor is used to inspect geometry attributes.

 .. figure:: /images/editors_spreadsheet_interface.png
    :align: center